Eating Disorder Conference: Frequently Asked Questions

 Q: Who should attend the conference?

-A: The conference is designed to appeal to patients, their families and loved ones, mental health students, psychotherapists, nutritionist, nurses, physicians and other clinicians as well as anyone in the media interested in building public awareness about eating disorders.
+A: The conference is designed to appeal to psychiatrists, psychotherapists, nutritionist, nurses, physicians, mental health students, and other clinicians as well as anyone in the media interested in building public awareness about eating disorders.

 Q: What types of eating disorders are discussed?